Healing starts here

 Treatment for Sex/Porn Addiction

-There is ample research that indicates sex and pornography can be addictive.
+Many men and women come to us in order to treat their sexual or pornography addiction.
+We know that there is now ample research that indicates sex and pornography can be addictive.
 People who have sexual addiction (also referred to as hypersexuality, hypersexual disorder, or sexual compulsion) do not engage in isolated sex acts, such as a one-time affair.
 They are often preoccupied and obsessed with partaking in various secretive sexual behavior, for instance, getting lost in the fantasy world of viewing pornography and compulsive masturbation (instead of fulfilling other obligations), compulsively paying for sex on-line or in person, sex chatting with multiple strangers, and/or having multiple affairs that includes unprotected sex, to name a few.
 Many report experiencing shame, despair, and guilt after they sexual act out, as well as fear and confusion surrounding the web of lies they’ve created to mask their risky lifestyle.

 We have found that individuals that come to us with an issue on the intimacy disorder spectrum oftentimes have other addictions or aversions.
 Our team continually assesses for all addictions and aversions, as well as the underlying issues that are causing problematic behavior, in order to adequately treat all symptomatology..